SparkKernel/Sparkling/README.md

 # Sparkling - A framework made by frackz
-Welcome to Sparkling, a currently closed-based framework.
-Made by frackz, has features like experiences, inbuilt logging, etc.
+Welcome to Sparkling, a currently open-source framework.
+Made by frackz, has features like experiences, inbuilt logging, events, etc.